Saga (comics): Publication history

-Vaughan explained that the main characters' romance would be a major theme of the book.
+Vaughan explained that the main characters' romance would be a major theme of the book, and that the series would observe the young protagonist grow up in "real time" across roughly eighteen years.
 Touching upon the juxtaposition of the book's mature subject matter with its Star Wars inspirations, Vaughan jokingly described the book as "Star Wars for perverts."

 The book was announced at the 2011 San Diego Comic-Con, and was billed as "Star Wars meets A Game of Thrones" in solicitations.
 Saga represents the first time Vaughan has employed narration in his comics writing, a decision influenced by the whimsical interaction between the text and images in the children's books he reads with his children, and by his desire to try something new that he felt would work well with Sagas narrator, Hazel.
-It is also his first series to be published through Image Comics, whom he selected as the series' publisher on the recommendation of the writer Jay Faerber, who cited the creative freedom afforded by that publisher.
+It is also his first series to be published through Image Comics, which he selected as the series' publisher on the recommendation of the writer Jay Faerber.
 Vaughan elaborated on his selection of Image thus:

 I love all the other companies I've worked with, but I think Image might be the only publisher left that can still offer a contract I would consider "fully creator-owned."
 Saga is a really important story to me, so I wanted a guarantee of no content restrictions or other creative interference, and I needed to maintain 100% control and ownership of all non-publishing rights with the artist, including the right to never have our comic turned into a movie or television show or whatever ...
 [Image Publisher] Eric Stephenson was the only publisher I spoke with who was thrilled to make that deal, and co-creator Fiona Staples and I didn't have to sign exclusives or agree to work on a bunch of corporate-owned titles to get it.